Iraqi Kurdistan oil firms pull out staff, shares fall

 Barda Rash, Afren's only producing oil asset in Iraqi Kurdistan, is 60 percent owned by the company.
 It was producing a gross average of 785 bpd of oil in the first quarter, making it a relatively small field.
 Afren's other operations in Iraqi Kurdistan continued to function normally.

-U.S. oil major Chevron (CVX.N) had already announced on Thursday they were evacuating some staff from Kurdistan.
-An industry source said Exxon Mobil (XOM.N) was also evacuating.
+U.S. oil major Chevron had already announced on Thursday they were evacuating some staff from Kurdistan.
+An industry source said Exxon Mobil was also evacuating.

-(Additional reporting by Sudip Kar-Gupta in London and Balazs Koranyi in Oslo; editing by David Sheppard, David Clarke and Frances Kerry)
+(Additional reporting by Sudip Kar-Gupta in London and Balazs Koranyi in Oslo; editing by David Sheppard and David Clarke)